dog-days/create-react-boilerplate-app/README.md

 # Create React Boilerplate App

-Create React Boilerplate apps with redux and react-router boilerplate(less configuration or no configuration).
+Create React Boilerplate apps with redux and react-router boilerplate(no configuration or less configuration ,that depends on you).

 Create React App works on macOS, Windows, and Linux.